cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-OTB-EN.md

 # Technical characteristics

 The solution key points are as follows:
-* C++ software based on OTB libraries
+* C ++ software based on OTB libraries
 * Python
-* CMake / CTest / CDash
+* CMAKE / CTEST / CDASH
-* Multiple plugin handling using generic factories
+* Management of several plugins using generic factories